 \subsection{Logarithmic barrier}

 A practical way to enforce constraints is with barrier functions.
-Consider the (relaxed) log-barrier:
+Consider the (relaxed) log barrier:

 with parameters $\mu , s > 0$.
 This is a convex, continuous, and differentiable function, which is valid for all $z \in \mathds{R}$.
 Importantly, for $s = \mu^{2}$, this barrier function converges to the characteristic function $\chi \{ z \leq 0 \}$ as $\mu \rightarrow 0$, i.e., it takes the value 0 when $z \leq 0$ and $\infty$ otherwise \citep{tal1992modified,nash1994numerical,hauser2006constraint,feller2017relaxed}; the condition $s = \mu^{2}$ is sufficient, but not necessary \citep{kervadec2022constrained}.
-This convergence to the characteristic function is visually depicted in \cref{fig:log-barrier}, showing the change in the log-barrier function as we gradually decrease $\mu$.
+This convergence to the characteristic function is visually depicted in \cref{fig:log-barrier}, showing the change in the log barrier function as we gradually decrease $\mu$.

-We can now use the log-barrier to enforce the constraints in \cref{eq:constrained-problem} and simply add them to the objective.
+We can now use the log barrier to enforce the constraints in \cref{eq:constrained-problem} and simply add them to the objective.
 We obtain an \emph{unconstrained} objective, with $\mu$ controlling the strength of the constraints: